Loopring [NEO] (LRN) Price Reaches $0.0141

-Loopring [NEO] (LRN) traded flat against the US dollar during the 1 day period ending at 7:00 AM ET on March 26th.
-Loopring [NEO] has a market capitalization of $1.60 million and approximately $30.00 worth of Loopring [NEO] was traded on exchanges in the last 24 hours.
+Loopring [NEO] (LRN) traded flat against the US dollar during the one day period ending at 17:00 PM E.T. on March 28th.
 During the last week, Loopring [NEO] has traded flat against the US dollar.
-One Loopring [NEO] coin can now be purchased for $0.0141 or 0.00000075 BTC on exchanges including IDAX, DragonEX, Gate.io and Switcheo Network.
+Loopring [NEO] has a market capitalization of $1.60 million and $30.00 worth of Loopring [NEO] was traded on exchanges in the last day.
+One Loopring [NEO] coin can currently be bought for approximately $0.0141 or 0.00000075 BTC on cryptocurrency exchanges including IDAX, Switcheo Network, Gate.io and DragonEX.

 About Loopring [NEO]